Autocust/ai-chat-widget/README.md

 - `bottom-left`: Positions the widget in the bottom-left corner of the page
 - `bottom-right`: Positions the widget in the bottom-right corner of the page (default)

-If no position is specified or an invalid value is provided, the widget will default to the `bottom-right` position.
+If no position is specified or an invalid value is provided, the widget will default to the `bottom-right` position. **Note:** This setting is ignored if `data-full-screen` is set to `true`.

 ## Development